Romania: Displaced because of war

 Thanks to the work of our partners, the people fleeing from the borders to the centres have found a place where they are cared for, where they can find a roof over their heads, where their children can play in temporary kindergartens and, above all, where they receive information in their own language and learn about their possibilities and rights, where they can get support for medical or legal matters.
 The staff and volunteers work continuously, tirelessly – all out of pure solidarity for the people who had to give up their normal, regular lives from one day to the next and became refugees.
 Thanks to the good cooperation between Solidar Suisse, the local partners, but also the local government, the often traumatised people do not have to live in overcrowded camps with poor sanitary facilities.
 In Timisoara and Braşov they find a safe home, at least temporarily.

 Immediate support: Our partner organisations distribute vouchers that can be redeemed in a variety of shops, such as Lidl, Kaufland, DM or Carrefour.
 A contract was signed with the Bank of Transylvania so that the refugees in Brasov receive a credit card.
 An average of 118 Swiss francs is transferred to the account every month, which they can use throughout Romania – to be able to buy their necessities themselves and at least regain a bit of normality and self-determination.
-The sustainable support of those who cannot help themselves is the focus of Solidar Suisse.
-Together with our local partners, we are planning long-term support for the people most affected by the war.

-This project is supported by Swiss Solidarity.
+This project was supported by Swiss Solidarity.

 Back to top